Temple Moore: Life and career

 In 1905 he was elected a Fellow of the Royal Institute of British Architects.
-Moore's only son, Richard (1891-1918), was articled to his father and it was expected that he would continue the practice.
-However he pre-deceased his father, being killed in 1918 when RMS Leinster was torpedoed and sunk off Dublin.
-Temple Moore's son-in-law, Leslie Thomas Moore, joined the practice during the following year.
+Moore's only son, Richard (1891–1918), was articled to his father and it was expected that he would continue the practice.
+He was killed in 1918 when RMS Leinster was torpedoed and sunk off Dublin.
+Temple Moore's son-in-law Leslie Thomas Moore joined the practice during the following year.